bohendo/blog-content/crypto/opsec.md

 Examples: [Metamask](https://metamask.io/), [Argent](https://www.argent.xyz/) & other crypto wallet apps that you download & use directly on an internet-connected device.

-My main :fire: hot wallet mnemonic is loaded into several apps (eg the metamask browser plug-in on desktop & the mobile app on my phone) and it's mnemonic is backed up in my :bank: vault.
+My main hot wallet mnemonic is loaded into several apps (eg the metamask browser plug-in on desktop & the mobile app on my phone) and it's mnemonic is backed up in my :bank: vault.

 I rarely store more than 1% of my funds in it & mostly use it for day-to-day crypto tinkering & experimenting.
 It's fairly low-stakes so I don't worry about backing up this mnemonic on a paper wallet.